NIFTy-PPL/J-UBIK/paper/paper.md

 reconstruction of these complex signals, whether in astronomy or in other areas such as medical imaging, from multi-instrument data.
-UBIK is based on the theory of information field theory [@Ensslin:2013] and on the according software package NIFTy.re [@Edenhofer:2024], which is an accelerated and jax-bases version of NIFTy [@Arras:2019].
+UBIK is based on the theory of information field theory [@Ensslin:2013] and on the according software package NIFTy.re [@Edenhofer:2024], which is an accelerated and JAX-based version of NIFTy [@Arras:2019].
 According to this, it uses a prior model , which describes the prior assumptions before we have any further knowledge from the instruments data, in a generative fashion and a likelihood model, which describes the measurement or in other words the responses of the possible multiple instruments and the noise statistics.